 We had lived in Suffolk for 26 years when in 2012 we were challenged to step out with God in a new direction.

 Both of us were blessed with a Christian upbringing, Ruth coming to faith before the age of 10, and Myles as a teenager.
 We met while serving God at an SU Scotland camp in East Lothian and a year or two later Ruth moved from Belfast to Glasgow – Myles’ home city – to study.
 Some years later, after marrying and moving south, Myles embarked on a career spanning the telecommunication and media industries while Ruth taught piano from home and cared for their four children.

 In our small Suffolk church we were involved in children’s work, church administration,

 church music, preaching and teaching.
 We had the joy of seeing each of our children commit their lives to Christ and be baptised.

-Myles became involved in missions as a board member of One Mission Society, with a particular interest and involvement in churchplanting movements world-wide.
+While still in business, Myles became involved in missions as a board member of One Mission Society, with a particular interest and involvement in churchplanting movements world-wide.
 His international business role also gave him much opportunity to travel and work with people from different cultures.